 For a living history field trip, visit Camp 4 near Yosemite Falls.
 Camp 4 is renowned as the base camp for decades of Yosemite climbers and listed on the National Register of Historic Places for “its significant association with the growth and development of rock climbing in the Yosemite Valley during the ‘golden years’ of pioneer mountaineering.”
 In addition to serving as a public campground, Camp 4 is home to sundry climbing boulders, such as the formidable Midnight Lightning.
 It’s a great way to get up close and personal with the practice of hands on rock.

-Very soon, visitors to Yosemite Mariposa can immerse in local rock climbing lore and legacy at the Yosemite Climbing Association Museum & Gallery.
-Featuring a priceless collection of historical climbing artifacts, art and photography from Yosemite and beyond, the museum is located in the town of Mariposa and set for a 2022 grand opening.
+Visitors to Yosemite Mariposa can immerse in local rock climbing lore and legacy at the Yosemite Climbing Association Museum & Gallery.
+Featuring a priceless collection of historical climbing artifacts, art and photography from Yosemite and beyond, the museum is located in the town of Mariposa and celebrated its grand opening in 2022.

 Like most sports with a technical edge, rock climbing can be enhanced in the company of a guide.
 Since 1969, the Yosemite Mountaineering School & Guide Service has guided climbers, hikers and backpackers in Yosemite.
 Today, they are the perfect resource to help you “learn the ropes” via half-day, full-day, multiple-day and customized climbing sessions.
 The school’s guides are the only ones authorized to lead and teach climbing at Yosemite National Park.
 Get a grip on the basics, including beginning climbing technique and rappelling, with the school’s popular “Welcome to the Rock” class.